Wake Forest Demon Deacons: Screamin' Demons

 Student attendance of Wake Forest football and basketball games was formerly high, in part due to the program known as "Screamin' Demons".
-At the beginning of each respective athletic season students on the Reynolda Campus can sign up for the program whereby they pay $15 for each season; in addition to the slightly better seats than the other students in football (not enforced) and seats behind the rim in basketball, this gets students a football shirt in the fall and a tie-dye T-shirt in the spring along with a card that serves as an automatic pass to the sporting events.
+At the beginning of each respective athletic season students on the Reynolda Campus could sign up for the program whereby they pay $15 for each season; in addition to the slightly better seats than the other students in football (not enforced) and seats behind the rim in basketball, this gets students a football shirt in the fall and a tie-dye T-shirt in the spring along with a card that serves as an automatic pass to the sporting events.
 They lose this privilege if they miss two of the games.
 Most students sign up because ticket distribution to non-Screamin' Demons is unreliable.
 Through the planning of Sports Marketing and the Screamin' Demons program, basketball game seats in the students section are difficult to attain without participating in the Screamin' Demons program.
 In 2011, sports marketing lowered the student allotment, and very few students currently attend.

+Now, the Screaming Deacons app operates as a way for students to receive their free tickets to Wake Forest sporting events, with students earning rewards points for attendance at games.
+These points can be exchanged for prizes.